oswinrodrigues/tdd-cpp/notes/chapter-02.md

 - "CUT" is Code Under Test, or the "production code" of the system
 - "Behaviour" is a specific system functionality required by the specs

+## Why Care?

+TDD produces software that:

+- The customer wants.
+Tests concretely show specs are met.
+    - Even for performance.
+TDD delivers the _requested_ performance and minimizes the cost of _over_-optimization
+- Works.
+Tests concretely show expected functionality.
+    - Not silver bullet.
+Still susceptible to bugs, only fewer and less critical.
+    - Still need other forms of after-the-fact _testing_ (vs. before-the-fact _test-driving_).
+- Is written well.
+Less time spent trying to understand.
+    - Makes refactoring safe and easy, as mentioned below.
+Low barrier to cleaning up mess.
+    - Also because tests serve as documentation for the CUT, as mentioned below.
+- Is designed well.
+Meaning it's easily changed.
+    - Easy changeability is both a result of and an aid towards better design quality.
+    - The need for CUT's testability forces it to be designed with SOLID principles and other design best practices.

-## Method
+## Rules

-- Three rules of TDD, from 'Uncle Bob' (Robert C. Martin)
+Three rules of TDD, from 'Uncle Bob' (Robert C. Martin)

 - Write production code only to make a failing test pass.
 - Write no more of a unit test than sufficient to fail.
 Includes compilation failures.
 - Write only the production code needed to pass the one failing test.

+## Incremental Approach

-- Incremental.
-One behaviour at a time, one test at a time.
+- One behaviour at a time, one test at a time.
     - Which remaining behaviour to 'test drive' next?
 The simplest one - straightforward, small.
     - Don't need all tests figured out right from the start.
-- Can record thoughts about upcoming behaviours or tests in a 'test list'.
-    - Reminders for later cleanup or refactor also go here.
-    - A personal memo, a rough note, a thought-dumping ground.
-Does not constrain what you do and when you do it.
-- Tests declare the behaviours your system should have.
-    - Tests can be seen as specs.
-In fact, if crafted well, tests can be more concrete and comprehensive than specs.
-    - Tests can be seen as documentation, expressing clearly how the CUT is designed, how it's to be used, etc.
-- Converse: any behaviour present in the CUT that is not (yet) required by a test is bad.
+- Any behaviour present in the CUT that is not (yet) required by a test is bad.
     - At each iteration, the CUT should only have the simplest generalized solution for what the set of tests (so far) needs.
     - This philosophy necessitates adding behaviour that is only partial, or trivial, or even in breach of other specs.
 - As we write more tests for more behaviours, this will automatically self-correct then.